 Nick Gamse concentrates his practice in First Amendment and media law, and complex civil litigation.

-Nick has extensive experience in media and entertainment litigation.
-He has represented leading media companies, celebrities, and journalists in disputes spanning a wide variety of issues, including antitrust, breach of contract, copyright, defamation, employment, First Amendment and freedom of speech, government investigations, news access and newsgathering, and privacy.
-In addition to an active litigation practice, Nick also provides counselling to media companies and journalists to help identify and address liability issues prior to publication.
-Prior to his legal career, Nick worked as a management consultant advising companies in the media business.
+Nick has extensive experience in media and entertainment matters.
+He has represented leading media companies, celebrities, and journalists in disputes spanning a wide variety of issues, including antitrust, breach of contract, defamation, employment, First Amendment and freedom of speech, government investigations, intellectual property, news access and newsgathering, privacy, and theme park disputes.
+In addition to an active litigation practice, Nick also provides counseling to media companies and journalists to help identify and address liability issues prior to publication.
+Nick has been recognized as a “Trailblazer” by the National Law Journal for his work defending defamation cases.
+He is active in the media law bar, having held leadership positions in various organizations, and co-teaches an Entertainment Law course at GW Law.
+Earlier in his career, Nick worked as a management consultant advising companies in the media business.

 - The Indecency of Indecency, 22 Fordham Intell.
 Prop.
 Media & Ent.
 L.J.
 287 (2012)